hsemple/pythongis_tutorials/docs/source/functions.rst

 Resources
 -----------

-Creating and Using Functions - https://vimeo.com/107270986
+`Creating and Using Functions <https://vimeo.com/107270986>`_

+|

 Exercises
 -----------

-1. Write a Pyhton function that squares each value in a list that is passed to it.
+1. Write a Python function that squares each value in a list that is passed to it.
 The results should be passed to the calling statement and printed out.

      my_list = [11,14,15,100, 34, 67, 89, 90, 98]

+2. Define a function that accepts radius and returns the area of a circle.

+3. Define a function that accepts two numbers as arguments and returns the first number raised to the power of the second number.

+4. Rewrite the spatial interpolation program you wrote in the first lab as a function.

+5. Rewrite the gravity model that appears in geography textbooks as function.